Why ESG is good – but no longer enough

 How businesses are contributing to meeting the SDGs is fast becoming an expectation of the market.
 Our core ambition is to incorporate and follow ESG criteria across all aspects of our business, not just our investment teams.
 In the last 10 years we have committed to reducing our own carbon footprint and being a more environmentally friendly business.
 We are also developing specific, innovative, and pragmatic RI and impact-investment funds and policies as a key aim of our business.
 We strive to measure our own activity and hold ourselves accountable, and we’re working to create better tools, not just for our business but the market as a whole.

-The journey to a ‘Better Tomorrow’ requires boldness and accountability.
-We must rethink our duty as fiduciaries and practice a new kind of activism – not just within the confines of our investments, but also within the philosophy and practices of our own businesses.
+We must truly rethink our duty as fiduciaries and practice a new kind of activism – not just within the confines of our investments, but also within the philosophy and practices of our own businesses.
 The financial services industry needs to wake up and realise that positive and negative screenings are no longer enough to ensure a healthy future for our global community and the world we live in.
 Slow and steady wins the race… thoughtful, long-term effort leads to success.